smhanov/zwibserve/README.md

     RedisPassword=

 ## Advanced options

+### Document lifetime
+By default, documents never expire.
+You can set an expiration time for documents, so they will automatically be deleted when they have not been accessed for a certain number of seconds.

+    # The number of seconds after a document is last accessed to purge unused
+    # documents.
+Set to the special value "never" to disable.
+    Expiration=never

 ### Security
 The [Zwibbler Collaboration Server Management API](https://docs.google.com/document/d/1vdUUEooti4F5Ob9rca2DVoOJOxyO2uftaCOUzKdXb4M/edit?usp=sharing) adds additional security, so that a skilled student hacker will be unable to alter the Javascript and write to a teacher's whiteboard unless given permission to do so.
 In this case, you must configure a username and password, and configure your own server software make a request to add a token with permissions before each persion connects to a session.
 That way, participants  connect using a token instead of a session identifier, and the permissions are enforced by the collaboration server instead of the client browser.
 Any management requests are authenticated using HTTP Basic Authentication with the given username and password.